 Although the annual advisory stockholder vote on executive compensation is non-binding, the Compensation Committee has considered, and will continue to consider, the outcome of this vote each year when making compensation decisions for our named executive officers.
 Our Compensation Committee periodically undertakes a top-to-bottom review of our executive compensation programs to better align our compensation plan with our pay-for-performance philosophy, to account for changing industry compensation practices and to meet the expectations of our stockholders.
-At our Annual Meeting of Stockholders held on August 18, 2016, 91% of our stockholders voted for the "say on pay" executive compensation proposal.
+At our Annual Meeting of Stockholders held on August 24, 2017, 90% of our stockholders voted for the "say on pay" executive compensation proposal.

-We believe the approval by our shareholders in the prior year was partly the result of the steps we took in transforming our executive compensation program over the last several years.
+We believe the approval by our shareholders in the prior year was the result of the steps we took in transforming our executive compensation program over the last several years.
 We believe that these steps further align executives with our stockholders and creates a significant performance-focus to our reward system.
-During our stockholder outreach in fiscal 2016, we heard feedback from our stockholders that desired further alignment between equity awards and the achievement of specific financial goals.
+During our stockholder outreach in recent years, we heard feedback from our stockholders that desired further alignment between equity awards and the achievement of specific financial goals.
 We also heard that such alignment should apply to more than just our CEO.

-Based in part on this feedback, we have made the following key changes to our equity program for fiscal 2017:
+Based in part on this feedback, we made the following key changes to our equity program for fiscal 2017 that we continued in fiscal 2018:

-- We extended the changes to our CEO compensation plan made in fiscal 2015 and 2016 to additional members of executive and senior management (nearly 20 persons in total). - Established aggressive performance targets and paid performance-based cash bonuses earned under our non-equity incentive plans for our executive and senior management that reflected the achievement of high levels of financial and operational performance. - Equity awards for the fiscal year are made in May of the fiscal year, rather than in October.
+- Established aggressive performance targets and paid performance-based cash bonuses earned under our non-equity incentive plans for our executive and senior management that reflected the achievement of high levels of financial and operational performance. - Equity awards for the fiscal year are made in May of the fiscal year, rather than in October.
 This allows us to align our grant timing with the beginning of the fiscal year and our fiscal year goals. - Equity awards consisted of the following three components, with the weighting of each component varying by named executive officer: